 The key result from the vpc graph is that the solid blue line (i.e. quantiles from the original data set) mostly lie within the shaded blue region (quantile ranges from the synthetic data sets).
 Since this is the case here, the model performs adequately on the VPC.
 Note that the solid blue line should be within the shaded region approx 90% of the time, because the synthetic quantile ranges are constructed as a 90% confidence interval.
-You can change the number of simulated data sets, the quantiles of interest and the confidence intervals for those quantiles in the MSim Script.
+You can change the number of simulated data sets in the MSim Script.
+The quantiles of interest and the confidence intervals for those quantiles are specified in the Vpc Script.